 All the node applications must be able to access the UTM cluster files.
-To make this shared access possible, these files must be stored in Shared Public Volume Sets in BS2000 systems, the Network File System/Service (NFS) in Unix systems or on network drives in Windows systems.
+To make this shared access possible, these files must be stored in the Network File System/Service (NFS) on Unix and Linux systems or on network drives on Windows systems.